THE JONES PT DIFFERENCE

 Mindy and her husband live in Bismarck with their two daughters and dog, Gus.
 She enjoys spending time with her family and friends, reading, cooking and being outdoors.

 Dr. Joshua Dinius graduated with his DPT from the University of Mary in 2010.
 He has worked in the outpatient setting his entire career and joined Jones PT in 2014.

-Josh has extensive training in manual therapies, joint mobilizations and dry needling.
+Josh has extensive training in manual therapies, joint mobilizations, dry needling and has completed 3D MAPS Certification.
 He enjoys working with all populations but has a special interest in athletes, especially complex shoulder injuries.
 Dr. Dinius also treat patients at the Underwood and Washburn clinics along with providing services at our Bismarck location.